Pain in the front of the knee: causes and effective solutions

 The kneecap glides in a groove in the femur during movement.
 If this balance is disrupted, it can cause pain.

-pain in front of the knee often appears when:
+Pain in the front of the knee often occurs when:

 • the kneecap is misaligned